State Police (Albania): Recent developments

-Significant Arrests since 2020s
+Significant arrests since 2020s

 The arrest of Former President of Albania Ilir Meta in October 2024, who was apprehended by DPFO Operatives on orders from SPAK, in the middle of the street, dragged outside of his vehicle and then escorted back to the police commissariat.
 He was arrested on allegations of corruption, money laundering, hiding assets / failing to declare property and income.
 He is a significant political figure, since he is in the opposition.

 The arrest of Former Prime Minister of Albania and opposition leader Sali Berisha in December 2023, on orders from SPAK, put on house arrest after Parliament of Albania removed his immunity, on charges for passive corruption and abuse of office related to helping his son-in-law in a privatization deal in Tirana.
-On November 2024, he was released from house arrest, though SPAK appealed.
+In November 2024, he was released from house arrest, though SPAK appealed.
 Berisha denies the charges, calling them politically motivated.

 The arrest of Former Environment Minister Lefter Koka in December 2021, accused of abuse of office, corruption, money laundering in connection with a concession contract for an incinerator in Elbasan; accused of accepting bribes up to €3.7 million.

 The arrest of Former Mayor of Tirana Erion Veliaj in February 2025, on orders from SPAK, apprehended by the State Police at his residence.
 He faces charges of passive corruption, money laundering, and concealment of assets, linked to the controversial Tirana incinerator project.
 Veliaj remains in custody while his legal team appeals, and Deputy Mayor Anuela Ristani serves as acting mayor.

 The arrest of Former Mayor of Himara Fredi Beleris in March 2024, on orders from SPAK, he was sentenced to two years in prison for vote-buying during the 2023 mayoral election.

-The arrest of Former Mayor of Durres Vangjush Dako in June 2023 and 8 other officials of the Municipality of Durres, on orders from SPAK, on charges for abuse of power related to unauthorized construction and inflating project costs, leading to significant financial losses.
+The arrest of Former Mayor of Durrës Vangjush Dako in June 2023 and 8 other officials of the Municipality of Durrës, on orders from SPAK, on charges for abuse of power related to unauthorized construction and inflating project costs, leading to significant financial losses.